Mirkoddd/Sift/README.md

 # Key Features

-* **Type-Safe by Design:** Sift is built on a rigid State Machine architecture (`QuantifierStep` -> `TypeStep` -> `ConnectorStep` / `VariableConnectorStep`).
-It is physically impossible to build structurally invalid regex sequences (like applying possessive modifiers to fixed-length strings) using the builder.
+* **Compile-Time Structural Guarantees:** Sift is not just fluent — it enforces a strict Type-State machine.
+Invalid regex constructions are impossible to express in the DSL.
+Entire classes of runtime errors are eliminated before your code even compiles.
+* **Immutable & Thread-Safe Builders:** Every Sift pattern is built in a controlled, predictable flow.
+No hidden shared state, no side effects.
+Safe to use in concurrent environments such as web servers and reactive systems.
 * **Advanced Regex Capabilities:** Don't hit a wall when requirements get complex.
 Sift fully supports advanced engine features like Named Capturing Groups, Backreferences, and Lookarounds (Lookahead/Lookbehind), perfectly integrated into the fluent DSL.
+* **100% Native Regex Output:** Sift generates pure Java-compatible regular expressions.
+No wrappers, no runtime interpreters, no performance penalties.
+The resulting pattern can be stored, logged, shared, or used anywhere a standard regex String is accepted.
+* **Semantic Over Symbolic:** Express intent using meaningful method names instead of cryptic symbols.
+Write `.atLeast(3).digits()` instead of `{3,}[0-9]` and make your code self-documenting.
 * **Self-Contained Global Flags:** Apply Case-Insensitive, Multiline, or DotAll modes effortlessly via `Sift.filteringWith(...)`.
 Sift uses inline flags (e.g., `(?i)`), making the resulting `String` 100% portable across databases, JSON payloads, or other languages without relying on external configurations.
 * **ASCII by Default:** Predictability is key.
 Standard methods like `letters()` or `digits()` default strictly to ASCII (`[a-zA-Z]`, `[0-9]`), preventing unexpected matches with foreign alphabets or alternative numbering systems.
 * **Global Ready:** Need internationalization?
-Switch explicitly to the `unicode...()` counterparts (e.g., `unicodeLetters()`) to instantly support characters from any language safely.
+Switch explicitly to the `...Unicode()` counterparts (e.g., `lettersUnicode()`) to instantly support characters from any language safely.
 * **ReDoS Mitigation Tools:** Java's default regex engine is vulnerable to catastrophic backtracking.
 Sift helps you write safer patterns without memorizing obscure syntax by exposing possessive quantifiers via `.withoutBacktracking()` and atomic groups via `.preventBacktracking()`.
-* **High Performance & Zero Allocation:** Internally optimized with pre-computed O(1) cache lookups and careful memory management.
-Sift avoids unnecessary object allocations, ensuring lightning-fast regex generation even in tight loops.
 * **Zero Dependencies:** The `sift-core` engine is pure Java.
 It doesn't pull in any bloated transitive dependencies, keeping your final artifact size incredibly small.
 * **Android & Enterprise Ready:** Compiled to Java 8 bytecode for maximum compatibility.
 It ships with built-in Proguard/R8 rules, guaranteeing flawless integration out-of-the-box for both Android applications and modern/legacy Spring Boot servers.
 * **Global Null-Safety & Fail-Fast:** Every method in the DSL is protected by strict null-checks.
 Sift fails immediately with clear feedback if invalid parameters are passed, preventing inconsistent regex states in production.
-* **100% Test Coverage:** Rock-solid reliability tested against edge cases, negations, and complex nested group scenarios.
+* **Production-Grade Quality:** 100% test coverage, CI-verified builds, strict fail-fast validation, and zero external dependencies ensure long-term reliability in enterprise systems.

 # Usage Examples